HenryElJ/personal_projects/R/README.md

 ### Rules:

-* Turn on the spot (by some multiple of 90°)
+* Turn on the spot (by some multiple of 90 degrees).

-* Change the colour of the square
+* Change the colour of the square.

 * Move forward one square.